Commentary

 by Alison Despathy

-A family in Pownal have spent a year dealing with the tortuous telecom siting process called Section 248a, trying to relocate a proposed cell tower away from their children and home in the woods of Vermont.
+A couple in Pownal are working through the tortuous telecom proposal process trying everything in their power to help relocate a proposed cell tower away from their children and their recently purchased home in the woods of Vermont.

 Rochester residents have organized to share research and concerns regarding environmental and health impacts of a proposed tower in their community.